Dodge Viper: Second generation (SR II; 1996–2002)

 The second-iteration Viper, codenamed "SR II" was introduced in 1996.
 The exposed side exhaust pipes on the RT/10 roadster were relocated to a single muffler at the rear exiting via two large central tailpipes during the middle of the model year, which reduced back pressure, and therefore increased the power to 415 hp.
 Torque would also increase by 23 lbft to 488 lbft.
 A removable hardtop became available along with a sliding glass window.
 Some steel suspension components were replaced by aluminum, resulting in a 60 lb weight reduction.

 Later in the 1996 model year, Dodge introduced the Viper GTS, a new coupé version of the Viper RT/10.
 Dubbed the “double bubble”, the roof featured slightly raised sections that looked like bubbles to accommodate the usage of helmets and taking design cues from the Shelby Daytona designed by Pete Brock.
 More than 90% of the GTS was new in comparison to the RT/10 despite similar looks.
 The GTS would come with the same 7990 cc V10 engine but power would be increased to 450 hp at 5,200 rpm and 664 Nm of torque at 3,700 rpm.
 The 1996 GTS would be the first Viper to be equipped with airbags and also included air conditioning, power windows and power door locks as standard equipment.
 The Viper GTS would be chosen as the pace car for the 1996 Indianapolis 500.

 Minor updates would continue in 1997 and 1998.
 In 1997, the RT/10 would receive a power increase to 450 hp along with airbags and power windows.
 In 1998, both of the versions of the Viper were equipped with second-generation airbags, revised exhaust manifolds (saving 24 lb over the previous cast iron components) along with a revised camshaft.

 In 2000, the engine was updated to use lighter hypereutectic pistons and the car received factory frame improvements.
 While the hypereutectic pistons provided less expansion, the forged pistons were preferred by customers for the supercharged and turbocharged aftermarket packages.
 TSB (Technical Service Bulletin) recalls (998 and 999) were done at local dealerships to repair the 1996 to 1999 Viper frames by adding gussets with rivets near the steering box.
 The 2001 models saw the addition of an anti-lock braking system.

-The RT/10 was replaced by the SRT-10 roadster in 2003, and the GTS was replaced in 2006 by the SRT-10 coupé.
+The RT/10 was replaced by the SRT-10 roadster in 2003, and the GTS was replaced in 2006 by the SRT-10 coupe.